-The Company provides cleaning services to over 550 public schools in Italy pursuant to individual contracts with such schools (the "CONSIP School Contracts"), each governed by framework agreements awarded in November 2013 pursuant to a public tender process (the "CONSIP School Framework Agreement").
-The Italian Competition Authority (the "ICA") issued a decision on December 22, 2015 (the "ICA Decision") that the Company and three other competitors violated antitrust rules in the public tender process, assessing fines against the Company and such other competitors.
+The Company provided cleaning services to over 550 public schools in Italy pursuant to individual contracts with such schools (the "CONSIP School Contracts"), each governed by framework agreements awarded in November 2013 pursuant to a public tender process (the "CONSIP School Framework Agreement").
+The Italian Competition Authority (the "ICA") issued a decision on December 22, 2015 (the "ICA Decision") finding that the Company and three other competitors violated antitrust rules in the public tender process, assessing fines against the Company and such other competitors.
 The original fine against the Company was €48.5 million.
-Following a series of further administrative and court decisions, the Company's fine was reduced to €14.7 million (due to the lesser degree of the infringement than originally assumed), payable in 30 equal monthly installments starting in May 2017.
-The Company had appealed the decisions before the Italian Supreme Court on technical and jurisdictional grounds, but the Court did not decide on the facts at issue because it rejected the appeal as a whole with decision dated January 18, 2019.
+Following a series of further administrative and court decisions, the Company's fine was reduced to €14.7 million (due to the lesser degree of the infringement than originally alleged), payable in 30 equal monthly installments starting in May 2017.
+This litigation is referred to as the "CONSIP School Contracts Litigation."
+The Company had appealed the decisions before the Italian Supreme Court on technical and jurisdictional grounds, but the Italian Supreme Court did not decide on the facts at issue because it rejected the appeal as a whole with decision dated January 18, 2019.
 CONSIP also terminated the CONSIP School Framework Agreement in November 2016, which decision the Company appealed in the Civil Court of Rome (and such appeal is still pending).
-Despite the termination of the CONSIP School Framework Agreement, the CONSIP School Contracts are expected to remain in force until June 30, 2019 pursuant to Law 205/2017.
+Despite the termination of the CONSIP School Framework Agreement, the CONSIP School Contracts remained in force until the end of February 30, 2020 pursuant to art.
+1 co.
+7609 Law 145/18 that required the re-insourcing of cleaning services by the Public Administration.